lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session03_say.md

 - In what ways does the team data fit with your day-to-day clinical practice in your team?

-### That's it for _Modeling to learn_ how to produce team data for simulation.
+### That's it for _Modeling to Learn_ how to produce team data for simulation.
 Next is our Done/Do review.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->